Journals are a great way to keep your life systematized and free from the worry of overlooking things that are not meant to be forgotten.

-Research shows that entrepreneurs can attain more than a 42% increase in productivity if they use a journal.
+Research shows that entrepreneurs can achieve more than a 42% increase in productivity if they use a journal.

-Here are the 7 best journals for aspiring impresarios to you climb the ladder of success.
+Here are the 7 best journals for aspiring impresarios to help you climb the ladder of success.

 This journal is designed to be for people who are working towards achieving a goal that is not yet certain.
 Even then, this journal is NOT a deal-breaker for people who are using a methodological approach for predefined goals.